Nemecxpetr/Digital-electronics-1/Labs/02-logic/README.md

    * -[x] Binary comparator truth table.

 2. A 2-bit comparator.
 Submit:
-  * -[ ] Karnaugh maps for all three functions.
+  * -[x] Karnaugh maps for all three functions.
-  * -[ ] Simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function.
+  * -[ ] Simplified SoP form of the "greater than" function
+  * -[ ] And simplified PoS form of the "less than" function.

 3. A 4-bit binary comparator.
 Submit:
   * -[ ] Listing of VHDL code (`design.vhd`),